Mắm

 The right diner: curious, food-led, comfortable with limited public detail

 This is well suited to diners who are choosing the restaurant because it is Vietnamese and because the available recognition makes it notable within New York City dining.
-The verified facts do not establish a specific menu format, service style, price point, chef, ownership story, or seating setup, so first-timers should avoid building the plan around assumptions that are not confirmed here.
+Details on a specific menu format, service style, price point, chef, ownership story, or seating setup are not provided, so first-timers should avoid building the plan around assumptions.

 Recognition from Eater 38 #27 in 2026 and The New York Times Best Restaurants in New York City in 2025 adds context, but the practical read stays grounded: the restaurant has limited weekly service, so choosing the right day matters.
 For flexible diners, the weekend afternoon hours offer another way to plan a visit.